- Campus Offices

 Final grades will be assigned on the basis of Honors (limited to 20% of class).
 Satisfactory, or Unsatisfactory.
 The following criteria will be used.

-Honors(92.50-100%) - completion of all clerkship requirements by due dates, plus an average equal to or greater than 93% on all requirements.
-Score on NBME exam must be above the average score for your cohort of UNDSMHS students on the rotation at the same time.
+Honors(92.50-100%) - completion of all clerkship requirements by due dates, plus an average equal to or greater than 92.5% on all requirements.
+Score on NBME exam must be 77 or above which is the minium score recommended by NBME for the Family Medicine Subject Exam to be eligible for Honors.

 Unsatisfactory if total score is less than 70%, or either of the two below: